althea-net/rita-firmware/README.md

 to install Althea on routers.
 For supported devices we have special supported images, these firmware images send some non-identifying data such as bug reports, crashes, and mesh status logs to Althea.

-They also allow for easy remote access to the router by staff or network organizers.
-We've found these to be very useful in fixing problems in our test networks.
-This is of course not included in the primary download links.

 Please see the [flashing](#flashing) and [what do I do now?](#so-i-flashed-the-firmware-what-do-i-do-now) sections for details on what to expect flashing and using a firmware.